RELEASE DATE:

 BIO

-After the Plague, a debut studio recording of original material, will be released in early 2025.
+After the Plague, a debut studio recording of original songs, will be released in June 2025.
 The album is a deep dive into heartbreak, grief, compassion, and resilience that speaks to our precarious times -- and the joyful noise of collective uplift through the healing power of music.

-After the Plague, a debut studio recording of original material, will be released in early 2025.
+After the Plague, a debut studio recording of original songs, will be released in June 2025.
 The album is a deep dive into heartbreak, grief, compassion, and resilience that speaks to our precarious times -- and the joyful noise of collective uplift through the healing power of music.

 ABOUT THREE TIMES BAD & CRITTERS